 Having a Trespass charge or conviction on your record in Jefferson County can affect many areas of your life.
 Each degree of Trespassing can be charged as a felony.
 Second and Third Degree Trespass can also be charged as a misdemeanor.
 If you are found guilty at trial, you will have a criminal record.
 Having a criminal record impacts every area of your life: Where you work, where you live, and whether or not you can own a firearm.
 It is imperative you have an experienced criminal defense attorney on your side who has a strong grasp of the law relating to Trespassing.

 Trespassing Attorney in Arapahoe County for Trespassing Charges

 You need an advocate in court to fight on your behalf

-At the O’Malley Law Office, our attorneys are have over 25 years of experience fighting criminal charges just like Trespassing in Arapahoe County.
+At O'Malley and Sawyer, LLC our attorneys have over 25 years of experience fighting criminal charges just like Trespassing in Arapahoe County.
 Often, we are able to get Trespass charges dropped or greatly reduced, even before the case goes to court, simply by talking with either the police or Denver District Attorney.
-Don’t stand alone in court – contact an attorney to fight on your behalf and protect your future.
+Don't stand alone in court – contact an attorney to fight on your behalf and protect your future.
 When it comes to representing our clients, we are aggressive in our approach and we work hard at presenting the best defense for your circumstances.